 - VIDEO OF YOUR ENGINE RUNNING

 The objective of this article is to distinguish the differences between the Ford Windsor, Cleveland, FE, 351M/400 and the Big Block .
 For starters the 289 was produced from ’63-’68 and is almost identical to the 302 except for the stroke and camshaft which is either Mechanical or Hydraulic.
 A 289 has a 4.00 x 2.870 Bore and Stroke while the 302 has 4.00x 3.00.
-The 302 manufactured from ’85 and up has roller camshaft which Engine Factory uses exclusively.
+The 302 manufactured from ’85 and up has roller camshaft which we use exclusively.
 The 302 is more readily available, has better internal parts and can generate more power for less money!
 We offer Horsepower ranges of 275HP, 350HP, 370HP and up to 425HP all on pump Gas.
 The 351 Windsor is the biggest of the small block Ford engines.
 It has a Bore and Stroke of 4.00x.3.50.
 It was made at the Windsor, Ontario plant – which of course giving it’s name.
 The 351 is a beefier block than the 302/289 but has the same bore spacing and bore diameter.
 The deck height is taller and the Main journals larger.
 The Windsor has been in production since ’69 and still in production.
-Engine Factory offers a wide selection of the Windsor engines.
-We offer different stroke combinations (393,408,418w and 427w) making this a true Street Beast!
+We offer a wide selection of the Windsor engines and different stroke combinations (393,408,418w and 427w) making this a true Street Beast!
 The 351 Cleveland is in a class by itself and entered the scene in 1970 until 1974.
 It has canted valves and multi-groove keepers, hydraulic cam, pedestal -mounted rocker arms that are retained with cap bolts.
 Two types of heads where made they were the 2V and 4V.
 The 2V heads have open chambers with rounded ports, while the 4V has quench combustion chambers with larger rounded intake and exhaust ports.
 A 351c Cobra-Jet appeared in ’71 with 4-bolt main caps.
 A 351C Boss also came out in ’71 with 4V type chamber head with pedestals machined to accept a 302 Boss type valve train and mechanical cam.
 In ’72 open chamber heads were used with a flat top piston and the name changed to 351C HO.
 Being that the Cleveland is over 30 years old, they are becoming a rare find and hard to find parts.
 For this reason we interchange it with the 351w which share the same bellhousing and engine mount patterns.
 The Exhaust manifolds, Front brackets and Pulleys do need to be changed out.
-Engine Factory offers the complete March Performance Pulley kit as an option on a swap like this.
+TD Performance offers the complete CVF and March Performance Pulley kit as an option on a swap like this.

 Windsor 351 V-8 Engine